Thanks Blogger

 Are You Left-Brained or Right-Brained???

 In general the left and right hemispheres of your brain process information in different ways.
+We tend to process information using our dominant side.

 The left side of the brain processes information in a linear manner.
 It processes from part to whole.
 It takes pieces, lines them up, and arranges them in a logical order; then it draws conclusions.